Rorickt/NLT-TECH-ASS2/README.md

 `-pred_ex`: only extract predicates, stores the output in the output folder\
 `-arg_ex`: only does argument extraction, also stores the output\
 `-arg_class`: only classifies the arguments\
-`-all`: Runs all steps in order of the arguments above (including preprocessing)\
+`-all`: Runs all steps in order of the arguments above (including preprocessing)

 #### Assignment 2.2:
-Run *main.py* from assignment 2.1 with the commandline argument `preproc` (unless already done).
+Run *main.py* from assignment 2.1 with the commandline argument `-preproc` (unless already done).
 Following step 1, run *conll_to_jsonl.py* for the train data and for the dev data.
 Finally, with the files readied, run *srl_main.py*, which should print two labeled examples.

 ## Features for classification

-- token itself
+- Token
 - POS-tag
-- previous token
+- Previous token
-- previous POS-tag
+- Previous POS-tag
-- next token
+- Next token
-- next POS-tag
+- Next POS-tag
-- head
+- Head
-- head init
+- Head init
-- predicate
+- Predicate
-- dependency path
+- Dependency path

 ## Code structure

 - *main.py*
 - *srl_main.py*
 - *conll_to_json.py*
-- folder *util* :
+- folder: **util** :
 	- *preprocess_file_structure.py* : contains the function to restructure the conll file
 	- *pred_extract.py* : contains all functions for predicate extraction.
 	- *arg_extract.py* : contains all functions for argument extraction
 	- *feat_extract.py* : contains all functions to extract the features needed for argument classification
 	- *arg_classifier.py* : contains all functions to create and run the classifier
 	- *evaluation.py* : contains evaluation metrics functions
--folder *tools*	:
+- folder: **tools** : *(supplied by professors and unedited)*
 	- *srl_model_bert.py*
 	- *srl_model_ltsm.py*
 	- *srl_predictor.py*
 	- *srl_reader.py*

-- folder *data* :  Contains the conll data sets (cite)
+- folder: **data** :  Contains the conll data sets (https://github.com/System-T/UniversalPropositions `UP-english-EWT`)
-- folder *output*: contains all results from the extractions and classifications
+- folder: **output**: contains all results from the extractions and classifications

 \
 \